exis-io/exis-io.github.io/pages/riffle/Message.md

 A Remote Procedure Call (RPC) formatted as dictated by [riffle.][Riffle] Each message is passed as a single entity from one [domain][Domain] to another.

-Unlike IP traffic, nodes require agents to authorize their own traffic before they will forward it.
+Unlike IP traffic, nodes require domains to authorize their own traffic before they will forward it.
 This comes in the form of [permissions][perm].

 ## Message Patterns

-A message contains some sort of information the sending agent wishes to transmit to the receiving agent. *Message Patterns* are simple sub-protocols that describe how messages are to be passed around in order to realize communication.
+A message contains some sort of information the sending domain wishes to transmit to the receiving domain. *Message Patterns* are simple sub-protocols that describe how messages are to be passed around in order to realize communication.
 Messages can not be sent outside of a message pattern.

 ## Publish/Subscribe